 Scottish poet Thomas A. Clark’s (b.
-1944) delightfully elegant prose poem, In Praise of Walking, is only a few pages but captures every pressing, pleasurable and persistent aspect of walking.
-“Walking is the human way of getting about.”
+1944) delightfully elegant prose poem In Praise of Walking is only a few pages but captures every pressing, pleasurable, and persistent aspect of this “human way of getting about.”
 1

 To be completely lost is a good thing on a walk.

 The most distant places seem accessible once one is on the road.

 Convictions, directions, opinions, are of less importance than sensible shoes.